top of page

 Getting into Med school

-Our aim is to ensure our students understand the process of getting into medical school.
-(Courses, grades, prerequisite, MCAT) Not everyone's path is traditional We work to guide students on their personal path to medical school.
+Our aim is to ensure our students understand the process of getting into medical school, e.g., (Courses, grades, prerequisite, volunteering, MCAT).
+Not everyone's path is traditional We work to guide students on their personal path to medical school.

 A Day in The Life (Medical Student visit)